 The specter of six figures of debt and the desire to gain legal work experience may lead some first-year law students into the job market before their 1L summer.
-However, American Bar Association rules only permit students for work 20 hours per week while attending law school full-time, and the ABA’s guide How to Survive the First Year of Law School even states that “working outside of school is best avoided during your first year of law school.”
+However, the American Bar Association’s guide How to Survive the First Year of Law School states that “working outside of school is best avoided during your first year of law school.”

 While discouraged by the ABA, working during 1L may be unavoidable for some students for financial reasons or simply because they need to remove themselves from the 1L madness.
 For those considering working while attending law school, attorney Matt Weinstein offers some insight into life as a full-time student and a part-time employee.
 Matt worked for a U.S. Senator during all three years of law school as a legal fellow.
 He conducted research for legislative proposals, helped prepare for hearings and markups and assisted with various press projects.

 Q: Tell me about your work in the Senate.
 Was it legal in nature?
 Did you receive payment or credit?

 Matt: It wasn’t legal in the traditional “write memos and motions” sense, but I got to learn about federal law from the legislative side.
 I got to see how laws were made—or not made—outside the four corners of a law school textbook.
 I also got a holistic view of how the law forces all three branches of government to work together from the drafting stage to the rulemaking process to anticipating or reacting to legal decisions.

 I was very lucky: I got paid and I received benefits for my work in the Senate.

 Q: Why did you decide to work during your first year of law school?

 Matt: Two reasons: (1) in politics work experience is more valued than law review or other typical law school extracurricular and (2) I wanted to find a way to take a break from the claustrophobic 1L atmosphere.